Transfer to FRCC

 • Westminster Campus: 303-404-5300

-After you’ve developed your academic plan with your Pathways Advisor, you’re ready to register for classes in Navigate.
+After you've developed your academic plan with your Academic Advisor, you're ready to register for classes in Navigate.
 Check out our registration instructions and tutorials.

-Please note: New students must meet with their Pathways Advisor before registering for classes.
+Note: New students must meet with their Advisor before registering for classes.

-At orientation you'll get to know what it's like at FRCC, meet other students and your Pathways Advisor, and learn how to be a successful college student.
+At orientation you'll get to know what it's like at FRCC, meet other students and your Academic Advisor, and learn how to be a successful college student.

 You can sign up for New Student Orientation in Navigate under the To-Dos & Events.
 Learn more about FRCC’s New Student Orientation.